hldohaga/upfnabp/methodandresults.md

 This is a rolling cohort study which each year selects a new cohort of participants.
 The sample is approximately 1000 per year with 50% adults.
-The design has a random selection across potal units.
+The design has a random selection across postal units (psu).

 Having taken up the study participants complete a 4 day food diary, and have an interview with a nurse which includes taking several measurements.